The Month of Fasting, Charity & Prayer

 Welcome!
 As we approach the holiest month of the year, you may wish to prepare your heart for the time that lies ahead.
 Some of these preparations are outward and some are inward but all support you in facing your Lord during this precious opportunity for healing, transformation, and increased proximity to your Lord.

-1. Listen to and read Sufi teachings on Ramadan.
+2. Watch, listen, and read past teachings on Ramadan.

 - Ramadan Q&A with Amany Shalaby